-Year Milestone ◆ TCI Co., Ltd. obtained 1 gold medal and 1 special prize at the 2017Invention & New Product Exposition (INPEX). ◆ TCI Co., Ltd. obtained 1 gold medal and 2 silver medals at the 2017 XIX Moscow International Salon of Inventions and Innovative Technologies (Archimedes). ◆ TCI Co., Ltd. obtained 1 gold medal, 1 silver medal and 1 special prize a the 31 th World Genius Convention and Education Expo.
-The Indonesia Office of TCI Co., Ltd. started its operation.
-The branch company of TCI Co., Ltd. had been established in the Utah State the United States.
-Shanghai BioTech Group was recognized as one of the most influentia enterprises at the Healthplex Expo and Natural & Nutraceutical Products China 2017 (HNC).
-TCI Co., Ltd. obtained the best award for biotechnology companies in Taiwan: the Outstanding Company of the Year.
-TCI Co., Ltd. is first on the Forbes Asia's 200 Best Under A Billion List.
-TCI Co., Ltd. obtained the 4th Taiwan Mittelstand Award held by the Ministry of Economic Affairs.
-018 The S11 factory obtained the ECOCERT - COSMOS[®] ORGANIC 516 certification. ♦ (April) TCI Co., Ltd. was named on the top 20% list of the 4th Corporate Governance Evaluation for TWSE/TAPEX Listed Companies (1,539 companies joined this evaluation).
-(July) After the capitalization of retained earnings transferred to capital or NT\$ 130,518,000 had been implemented, the paid-in capital became NT\$ 1,001,219,000.
-TCI Co., Ltd. obtained 2 gold medals, 2 silver medals, and 1 special prize a the 2018 Geneva International Exhibition of Inventions.
-TCI Co., Ltd. obtained 1 gold medal, 2 silver medals, and 1 special prize a the 2018 Silicon Valley International Invention Festival.
-TCI Co., Ltd. obtained 2 gold medals, 2 silver medals and 1 special prize a the 2018 World Genius Convention and Education Expo.
-TCI Co., Ltd. established a subsidiary in Japan.
-019 v 1 019 TCI Co., Ltd. obtained 1111 Happy Enterprise Award.
-TCI Co., Ltd. obtained the Outstanding Duringer Award at the 25th National • TCI Co., Ltd. obtained the Outstanding Business Award at the 25 th Nationa Quality Award. ◆ TCI Co., Ltd. was named in the "Top 100 Fast-Growing Companies" wit "Top-ranked profit" by CommonWealth Magazine. ◆ TCI Co., Ltd. ranked in 5% of TWSE listed companies in the Corporat Governance Evaluation. ◆ TCI Co., Ltd. was named in 5 th place of top 50 companies with best busines performance in Top 2000 Survey by CommonWealth Magazine. ◆ TCI Co., Ltd. was named in 4 th place in the Medium-Size Enterprise Grou • TOT CO., Etc. was named in • place in the Weddum-Size Enterprise Orou
+◆ TCI Co., Ltd. obtained 1 gold medal and 1 special prize at the 2017Invention & New Product Exposition (INPEX).

+- ◆ TCI Co., Ltd. obtained 1 gold medal and 2 silver medals at the 2017 XIX Moscow International Salon of Inventions and Innovative Technologies (Archimedes). - ◆ TCI Co., Ltd. obtained 1 gold medal, 1 silver medal and 1 special prize at the 31th World Genius Convention and Education Expo. - ◆ The Indonesia Office of TCI Co., Ltd. started its operation. - ◆ The branch company of TCI Co., Ltd. had been established in the Utah State, the United States. - ◆ Shanghai BioTech Group was recognized as one of the most influential enterprises at the Healthplex Expo and Natural & Nutraceutical Products China 2017 (HNC). - ◆ TCI Co., Ltd. obtained the best award for biotechnology companies in Taiwan: the Outstanding Company of the Year. - ◆ TCI Co., Ltd. is first on the Forbes Asia's 200 Best Under A Billion List. - ◆ TCI Co., Ltd. obtained the 4th Taiwan Mittelstand Award held by the Ministry of Economic Affairs. - ◆ The S11 factory obtained the ECOCERT COSMOS® ORGANIC certification. - ◆ (April) TCI Co., Ltd. was named on the top 20% list of the 4th Corporate Governance Evaluation for TWSE/TAPEX Listed Companies (1,539 companies joined this evaluation). - ◆ (July) After the capitalization of retained earnings transferred to capital of NT\$ 130,518,000 had been implemented, the paid-in capital became NT\$ 1,001,219,000. - ◆ TCI Co., Ltd. obtained 2 gold medals, 2 silver medals, and 1 special prize at the 2018 Geneva International Exhibition of Inventions. - ◆ TCI Co., Ltd. obtained 1 gold medal, 2 silver medals, and 1 special prize at the 2018 Silicon Valley International Invention Festival. - ◆ TCI Co., Ltd. obtained 2 gold medals, 2 silver medals and 1 special prize at the 2018 World Genius Convention and Education Expo. - ◆ TCI Co., Ltd. established a subsidiary in Japan. - ◆ TCI Co., Ltd. obtained 1111 Happy Enterprise Award. - ◆ TCI Co., Ltd. obtained the Outstanding Business Award at the 25th National Quality Award. - ◆ TCI Co., Ltd. was named in the "Top 100 Fast-Growing Companies" with "Top-ranked profit" by CommonWealth Magazine. - ◆ TCI Co., Ltd. ranked in 5% of TWSE listed companies in the Corporate Governance Evaluation. - ◆ TCI Co., Ltd. was named in 5th place of top 50 companies with best business performance in Top 2000 Survey by CommonWealth Magazine. - ◆ TCI Co., Ltd. was named in 4th place in the Medium-Size Enterprise Group at 2019 Excellence in Corporate Social Responsibility Award